 While the mini tool cleans closely to the edges, you may need to follow up with the crevice tool to get right into the corners.

 The mini motorised tool is also great for removing hair from sofas.
-If you have pets, then the V11 is an excellent vacuum cleaner.
+If you have pets, then we think the V11 is an excellent vacuum cleaner.

 Price, Deals & Value for Money

-The only real drawback to the Dyson V11 Absolute is the price.
+We’ve covered a lot of positive features in this Dyson V11 Absolute review, but there is a big drawback: the price tag.
 It’s one of the priciest vacuum cleaners on the market, costing hundreds more than many other top-end cleaners.
-There’s the option of buying the cheaper V11 Animal or V11 Torque Drive, but these models either miss out on the Torque Drive floorhead or Soft Roller, which reduces the versatility of the vac.
+There’s the option of buying the cheaper Dyson V11 Animal or V11 Torque Drive, but these models either miss out on the High Torque floorhead or Soft Roller, which reduces the versatility of the vac.

 On the other hand, the Dyson V11 Absolute is one of the few cordless vacuums that can be used as a true replacement for an upright.
 Most cordless vacs are designed for quick cleans, but you’ll also need to buy an upright or cylinder to get the best results.
 The V11 Absolute can do it all, which is why we think it justifies the high price.